 *Authors contributed equally.

-Hall MJ*, Krishnan N*, Coats JR, Bradbury SPP.
+Hall MJ*, Krishnan N*, Coats JR, Bradbury SP.
+2021.
 Estimating screening-level risks of insecticide exposure to lepidopteran species of conservation concern in agroecosystems.
 American Chemical Society Symposium Series.
 10.1021/bk-2021-1390.ch008

 *Authors contributed equally.